Multi-agent Reinforcement Learning: A Comprehensive Survey: Prospects of MARL

 \subsection{Ad-Hoc Team-Play}

-The concept of ad-hoc teamwork \citep{Stone2010adhoc} challenges the learned behaviors of agents to work with unknown partners who are capable of contributing to the task.
-The keys assumptions that hold is that agents have no prior coordination before the ad-hoc interactions, and agents have no direct control over other agents \citep{mirsky2022survey}.
-If we assume no ad-hoc interactions and without any behavioral adaptation, this is often known as zero-shot coordination (ZSC) \citep{hu2021otherplay}.
+Learning in multi-agent systems may be faced with a distributional mismatch resulting from unseen behaviors from other agents.
+The concept of ad-hoc team-play (AHTP) challenges the learned behaviors of agents to work with unknown partners who are capable of contributing to the task \cite{Stone2010adhoc}.
+For its evaluation, it is common to define a period of ad-hoc interactions between the agents to acclimate and devise their new joint strategy but assume that agents have no prior coordination before this ad-hoc interaction and also that agents have no direct control over other agents \cite{mirsky2022survey}.
+If we assume no ad-hoc interactions, we refer to this as zero-shot coordination (ZSC) \cite{treutlein2021new}.
+The notion of AHTP/ZSC often arises in settings of human-AI coordination \cite{nekoei2023towards, yu2023learning}, where the AI agents must interact with humans to achieve a task.
+Typically in such settings, the AI agents and the humans have not interacted with each other previously.
+In general, we note that despite the use of the term ``teammate" and ``team-play", these agents are not necessarily cooperative but can be adversarial or mixed.

-The crucial aspect of this challenge is to avoid arbitrary conventions that are often arise in standard RL/MARL training \citep{carroll2020utility} and to properly handle the intricacies of MAS.
-Specifically, dealing with heterogeneous agents, open environments (i.e. variation in number of agents in environment), imperfect information, reliable and robust communication mechanism, adaptive agents, and the nature of interactions \citep{mirsky2022survey} remain unclear to handle while achieving good cross-play \citep{nekoei2023fewshot}.

-To address ad-hoc team-play, an option is for agents learn to identity the behaviors of the other agents \citep{chen2020adhoc} such that it can properly adjust its strategy to its current environment.
-Similarly, agents can instead learn models of the other agents for fast and efficient teamwork in the absence of explicit prior coordination \citep{Barrett2017adhoc, Santos2021adhoc}.
-However, these approach is sample inefficient, as agents would need to learn these additional capability effectively.
-Another option is to remove grounded beliefs of the agents by utilizing off-belief learning \citep{hu2021offbelief}.
+A crucial aspect of achieving good AHTP behaviors is to avoid arbitrary conventions that often arise in traditional MARL training \cite{carroll2020utility}.
+This can be achieved by either training agents on a pool of diverse policies, known as population-based training (PBT) \cite{canaan2019diverse}, or removing grounded beliefs of the agents that rely on arbitrary social conventions by utilizing off-belief learning, which assumes the prior behaviors of others were derived from fixed random policies, but their future actions will be computed with actual behavioral policies \cite{hu2021offbelief}.
+Another option for addressing AHTP is for agents to learn to identify the behaviors of the other agents such that they can properly adjust their strategy to its current environment \cite{chen2020adhoc}.
+Similarly, agents can instead learn models of the other agents for fast and efficient teamwork in the absence of explicit prior coordination \cite{Barrett2017adhoc, Santos2021adhoc}.
+However, this approach is sample inefficient, as agents would need to learn these additional capabilities effectively.